DEVITY-IOT/devity-iot.github.io/website/docs/keynoa-interfaces.md

 ### Existing User Management

-For use in your own company, especially in on-premises operations, the company-wide User management can be connected to KEYNOA for access control.
+For use in your own company, especially in on-premises operations, the company-wide User Management can be connected to KEYNOA for access control.

 ### Claiming via ERP systems

-The Prdoucer service and KEYNOA offer a claiming interface with which the transfer of ownership rights can be linked to other processes (e.g. ordering, shipping, picking or sales processes).
+The Prdoucer Service and KEYNOA offer a claiming interface with which the transfer of ownership rights can be linked to other processes (e.g. ordering, shipping, picking or sales processes).